How to Grow and Care for Bloodleaf Plant (Iresine herbstii) Indoors, Common Probems and Solutions

 Light Requirements

-Red Iresine can also grow under a grow light where the natural lighting is not sufficient.
-Check out these link to Amazon for full spectrum grow lights.
+Red Iresine can be grown under a grow light if the natural lighting is not sufficient.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Red Iresine thrives in an average warmth with a minimum of 180C.
+Herbst Bloodleaf thrives in an average warmth of 18-260C.
 Keep it away from drafty windows and doors as the drafts can cause leaf drop and reduced growth.

-Bloodleaf Plant requires high humidity for it to thrive.
+Bloodleaf Plant requires above average humidity of 55-65% for it to thrive.
 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Fertilizer